vb-pogribnyi/OpenCircle/Open Circle.md

     torch.save(model.state_dict(), file)
 ```

-Well, it will have to take a 'parameters' argument, to know how to call the model.
-To test the code, I will create a model object in the main function and train it using train_model().
-To do that, I will also need to import the file with the models (assuming it's called 'models.py').
-Note that the training script saves the model into a 'models' folder, so we need to create that.
+To test this script, I simply create a model and run it through the training function.
+Note that it will attempt to save the weight in a 'models' folder, so we need to create it.

 ```python
 import models